-The goal for second term are to live out what we’ve been learning in more active ways – beginning away and then back in Hamilton.
+The goals for second term are to live out what we’ve been learning in more active ways – beginning away and then back in Hamilton.
 We hope students can taste the joys of participating in God’s mission in local and daily ways, while developing a clearer sense of what, how, and why they are going to do whatever it is that lies ahead of them after Act Five.